gagebenne/pydexcom/README.md

 ## Why is my password not working?

 The Dexcom Share API understandably reports limited information during account validation.
-If anything is incorrect, the API simply reports back invalid password (`pydexcom.errors.AccountErrorEnum`).
+If anything is incorrect, the API simply reports back invalid password ( `pydexcom.errors.AccountErrorEnum` ).
 However, there could be many reasons you are getting this error:

 1. Use the correct Dexcom Share API instance.

-If you are located outside of the United States, be sure to set `ous=True` when intializing `Dexcom`.
+If you are located outside of the United States, be sure to set `ous=True` when initializing `Dexcom` .

 2. Use your Dexcom Share credentials, not the follower's credentials.